Listen to this article

 Electronics and Computing

-Computer processors are rated by their clock speed in GHz.
-A 3.5 GHz processor completes 3.5 billion clock cycles per second, determining how quickly it can execute instructions.
+Computer processors are rated by clock speed in GHz.
+A 3.5 GHz processor completes 3.5 billion clock cycles per second, governing how quickly it executes instructions.

 Medical Applications

-- Ultrasound imaging: Uses frequencies from 2-18 MHz to create images of internal body structures
+- Ultrasound imaging: Uses frequencies from 2-18 MHz to image internal structures

-- Transcranial magnetic stimulation: Uses frequencies around 1-50 Hz for treating depressionπ‘ Definition:A severe economic downturn impacting jobs, investments, and spending.
+- Transcranial magnetic stimulation: Uses 1-50 Hz pulses for treating depression

 - Hearing tests (audiometry): Measure sensitivity across the audible frequency range